Proto-Mixe–Zoquean language

 Proto-Mixe–Zoquean or Proto-Mixe–Zoque is a language that language scholars and Mesoamerican historians believe was spoken on the Isthmus of Tehuantepec during the Initial Formative Period (c.
 2000–1200 BCE).
 Wichmann (1995) has reconstructed nearly 600 Proto-Mixe–Zoquean lexical items.

 Ethnic marker

 Olmec influence on neighboring groups and cultures and those who followed them suggest that they shared a similar language, or were rooted in a similar language.
 In later Mesoamerican languages, evidence of loan words suggests that the Olmecs influenced both material culture and the language.
 Many words borrowed by these early civilizations indicate a shared vocabulary of Mesoamerican cultigens (beans, squash, tomatoes, and maize) and food preparation.
-Mesoamerican speakers had a sophisticated culture for their time.
+In A Linguistic Look at the Olmecs, Lyle Campbell and Terrence Kaufman even suggest that Proto-Mixe-Zoquean could be the language of the Olmecs.